 In January 2024, Philcement entered into a Manufacturing and Sale Agreement with Petra Cement, Inc. that allowed Philcement to operate the Petra Cement plant located in Manuel A. Roxas, Zamboanga del Norte, and manufacture, sell, and distribute its Union Cement products.
 In May 2024, Philcement, through its subsidiary Philcement Mindanao Corporation, initiated the acquisition of Petra Cement, Inc. by virtue of a Share Purchase Agreement.
 Philcement Mindanao Corporation is 70% owned by Philcement.
-In October 2024, Philcement entered into a partnership with Big Boss Cement, Inc., allowing Philcement to manufacture, sell, and distribute its Union Cement products using the Big Boss cement plant in Porac, Pampanga.
+In October 2024, Philcement entered into a partnership with Big Boss Cement, Inc., allowing Philcement to manufacture, sell, and distribute its Union Cement plant in Porac, Pampanga.